LucasDelfino92/morrowindsharp/addon.md

 - Once the window has closed, click on the **Save** button further below the same panel.
 - Repeat this process for each of the faulty plugins.

-> ℹ️ **Trackless Grazeland.ESP** will appear unticked, because it is missing a master file.
-However, following the steps mentioned above will remove the dependency on **Texture Fix 2.0.esm**, allowing you to play the mod without said mod installed.

 ### Manually cleaning plugins

 Some of our installed plugins contain changes we are not really interested in.
 These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
 Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#tesame) to delete the unwanted records.